seasonedcc/croods/docs/docs/the-actions.md

 title: Croods Actions
 ---

-In order access the Croods actions and be able to fetch/save/destroy data as well as changing Croods state, you need to grab the `actions` object from a [Croods Tuple](/docs/main-concepts#the-croods-tuple):
+In order to access the Croods actions and be able to fetch/save/destroy data as well as changing Croods state, you need to grab the `actions` object from a [Croods Tuple](/docs/main-concepts#the-croods-tuple):

 ```
 const [state, actions] = useCroods({ name: 'images' })